What Is Conduction?

-Conduction, in general, is the process of transmission of energy from one particle of the medium to the other but here each particle of the medium stays at its own position.
-In Physics or Chemistry, the meaning of conduction is understood mainly as the transfer of heat energy or an electric charge through a material.
+Conduction, in general, is the process of transmission of energy from one particle of the medium to the other, but here, each particle of the medium stays at its own position.
+In Physics and Chemistry, the meaning of conduction is understood mainly as the transfer of heat energy or an electric charge through a material.
 Conduction can occur in solids, liquids, and gases.

 During the conduction of electricity, there is a movement of electrically charged particles in the medium.
 As such, the electric current is usually carried and moved by the ions or electrons.